 I also know that people are super busy, and they don't take the time anymore to cook from scratch.

 While I totally understand the problem, I still think there are ways we can prepare quick dinners without using lots of processed ingredients.

-What kind of salsa verde do I need to get, and what are tomatillos?
+What kind of green salsa do I need

-Usually, the green salsa is made with jalapeno peppers, tomatillos, garlic, and other spices.
-Tomatillos are part of the tomatoes family.
+Usually, green salsa is made with jalapeno peppers, tomatillos, garlic, and other spices.
+If you ever wonder what tomatillos are, here is the answer.
+Tomatillos are part of the tomato family.

 These vegetables have a pleasant acidic flavor that brings freshness to the dish.

-There are some awesome salsas out there and most of them are quite similar when it comes to ingredients, so you really cannot go wrong with the flavors.
-You can also choose a mild or hot salsa, based on your preferences.
+There are some awesome salsas out there, and most of them are quite similar when it comes to ingredients, so you really cannot go wrong with the flavors.
+You can also choose mild or hot salsa based on your preferences.